What is Motivation? Motivation Synonyms You Can Understand

 There are many synonyms for motivation to help you further understand the concept and how it applies to your life.

-Enthusiasm is a noun that is often defined as an intense interest or approval of a task or goal.
+These nouns are often defined as an intense interest or approval of a task or goal.
 It might impact how much motivation you feel.
 For example, you might feel the motivation to have an influential career.
 However, if you hate your job, you might not feel enthusiastic enough to pursue career fulfillment.

 Ambition is often focused on achievement.
 You may feel motivated to complete a goal.
 However, if you lack ambition, you might not feel confident in your ability to attain that goal or struggle to take the necessary steps.
 For example, you may desire a high-profile career.
-However, without ambition, you could believethat the steps to obtain it require too much effort.
+However, without ambition, you could believe that the steps to obtain it require too much effort.

 Determination is another way to describe the drive to move you toward your goals.
 The determination may be the feeling of positivity and purposefulness that occurs despite obstacles.
 For example, you might run a business and experience a challenging financial year.
 Instead of giving up, your determination may serve as motivation and remind you to keep going and try harder, which could warrant success in future years.